 - Be comfortable sitting quietly with your instrument.
 The Tush Cush isn’t just for cellists; it makes hard folding chairs easy to sit in for any player, and has a handle for easy transport.
 A violinist friend of mine says it was the best purchase she made all of last year!
 Playing a ceremony and a two-hour set before the reception?
 You will be prepared with a Tush Cush.
 For violinists and violists, it can be hard to turn pages or clip music to your stand with your instrument and bow in your hands, and your case may be tucked out of sight while the photographer is busy – the String Swing, attached to your music stand, will safely hold your instrument and bow for you as you sit silently or turn to the next piece on the program.
 For Cellists, the Acoustagrip Cello Pads allow for resting the cello against your body without uncomfortable pressure from the cello.

 - Stay hydrated (or caffeinated), and don’t make a mess.
-The Peak Cup Holder is my pride and joy at gigs, especially outdoor weddings.
-Not everyone remembers to bring a Travel Tumbler full of water or coffee, and relying on the venue to keep you hydrated can be risky.
+Whether you rely on a constant intake of coffee, tea, or water, having an insulated and closing drink tumbler is necessary for hot or cold outdoor gigs.
 I was once playing with a quartet at an outdoor wedding that promised water was provided.
 We were set up on the grass, and when a server came over with four crystal wine glasses full of ice water.
-No one knew what to do with the tippy, breakable glasses and no surface to set them, except for the guy with the music stand cup holder.
-Also, with a Two-way Adapter and Peak Cell Phone Holder, you can keep your smart phone where you can see it and review program notes or the set list.
+No one knew what to do with the tippy, breakable glasses and no surface to set them on.
+The point is, always prepare to BYOB (bring your own beverage).

 - Tune without disruption.
 If you’re playing outdoors or in a dry hall, your instrument might adjust to the change in climate by falling out of tune.
 Using a clip-on tuner like the NS micro-tuner or a tuner microphone like the Korg CM-200 or SHAR SP100 to tune can allow you to be nearly silent as you correct a string that went out of tune.